 At Bronx Loaf, we invite distinguished writers from a variety of fields and disciplines to spend time with our Loafers and share their experiences.
-Here are some of the writers we have had in the past.
+We also invite organizations that can provide opportunities for our writers to share their talents in new ways.
+Here are some of the writers and organizations we will have this year, as well as ones we have welcomed in the past.

 Benjamin Warner is a graduate of the University of Wisconsin and Cornell University’s MFA program.
 A lecturer at Towson University, he teaches courses in composition, environmental writing, and fiction writing.
 Ben is the adviser to the Towson University Urban Farm and Veg Club.
 His fiction and nonfiction have appeared in Salon.com, The Washington Post Magazine, and Punchnel’s, among others.